mac-can/RusokuCAN.dylib/README.md

 ### Trademarks

 Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
+Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries. \
+Linux is a registered trademark of Linus Torvalds. \
 All other company, product and service names mentioned herein are trademarks, registered trademarks or service marks of their respective owners.

 ### Hazard Note